Modulated-Subgraph-Finder/MSF/Supplement-Material/README.md

 Extract the columns

-Donor9.EBOV 6H, 1D, 2D with Donor9.Mock 6H, 1D, 2D
+`Donor9.EBOV 6H, 1D, 2D with Donor9.Mock 6H, 1D, 2D`

-Donor10.EBOV 6H, 1D, 2D with Donor10.Mock 6H, 1D, 2D
+`Donor10.EBOV 6H, 1D, 2D with Donor10.Mock 6H, 1D, 2D`

-Donor11.EBOV 6H, 1D, 2D with Donor11.Mock 6H, 1D, 2D
+`Donor11.EBOV 6H, 1D, 2D with Donor11.Mock 6H, 1D, 2D`

 these are the 3 replicates for each time-point.
 Using these replicates Differential gene expression analysis was carried out with EdgeR (version 3.4.2) using an upper-quartile normalization.

 # Modulated Sub-graph Finder

-Modulated Sub-graph Finder (**MSF**) used to find the significantly dis-regulated sub-graphs or cluster of genes from the host cell signaling network, giving these sub-graphs an overall significance of modulation by combining the individual p-values of the genes derived from differential genes expression analysis.
+Modulated Sub-graph Finder (**MSF**) is used to find the significantly dis-regulated sub-graphs or cluster of genes from the host cell signaling network, giving these sub-graphs an overall significance of modulation by combining the individual p-values of the genes derived from differential genes expression analysis.

 ## Prerequisites